Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 Don't support hierarchical cgroups.

 *pros*
-* Reduces complexity
+* Reduces complexity in the parser and the implementation in crinit
-* each process has its own cgroup

 *cons*
 * Maybe not capable to support complex scenarios or only very cumbersome.
+So the user would be restricted in some scenarios.

 ### 2) Support hierarchical cgroups